buntec/vscode-scalavista/README.md

 ## Usage

-See [scalavista-server](https://github.com/buntec/scalavista-server) on how to set up and launch a server (easy!) - the extension will connect to it upon opening any Scala source file.
+The extension is activated upon opening any Scala source file.
+On first activation it will try to download the latest version of the scalavista-server jars.
+(The user is prompted before downloading begins.)
+Afterwards the extension will
+launch a server instance in the background.

+To get the most out of this extension, a `scalavista.json` file should be generated using the sbt companion plugin.

+Happy coding!

 ## Caveats